LB1304/EWS/Example/README.md

 <h2>Early Warning Systems using hidden Markov model</h2>

-We load and prepare the dataset ... trainig set with the first T-1 time points an test set with the last one.
+We load the necessary packages, source the function definitions, and load the simulated dataset.
+The training set consists of the first T−1 time points, while the test set includes the final time point.

 ```r
 require(dplyr)